It's a thrill and it's a delight to be with you here as we, well, as I serve humanity on the EIB network.

 We're back to Sid in Huntsville, Alabama.

-They did for the Steel Services or Steel Products Unit did file for Chapter 11, December 29, 2000.
+There are a bunch of different LTV units they did for the Steel Services or Steel Products Unit did file for Chapter 11, December 29, 2000.

-You say they filed bankruptcy in eighty-nine.
+You say they filed bankruptcy in 89.

-They had the aircraft division and they had the missiles division.
+They had the Aircraft Division and they had the Missiles Division.

 Right.